Not an American user?

 There are five circuits to race: The City, The Peninsula, Pacific Highway, Sierra Nevada, and Napa Valley.
 Some of these circuits are dangerous.
-As well as the obstacles and traffic that you encounter along the way, there are also cops driving on bikes who will arrest you if you happen to crash or stop your bike near them, and you have to pay a fine in order to get in any more races.
-Your bike will be wrecked if you crash too many times, and you have to pay for damages, but the amount you have to pay depends on the bike that you are riding.
-Once you have completed the first five circuits, you have to race them again another four times - but at a much more difficult level.
-Manage to win all five circuits on all levels, and you win the Road Rash cup.
+In addition to the obstacles and traffic you encounter along the way, there are also police motorcycle units that will arrest you if you happen to crash or stop near them.
+Get caught, and you'll have to pay a fine to get in any more races.
+If you crash too often, your bike will be wrecked, forcing you to pay for damages.
+The amount you have to pay depends on the bike you are riding.
+Once you have completed the first five circuits, you have to race them again another four times - but at a much higher difficulty.
+Manage to win all five circuits on all levels, and you win the Road Rash cup!

-There are about five bikes to choose from, which are divided into three groups.
-Rat, Sport, and Super.
-You start the first level with a Rat bike, but as you proceed through the levels, it is important to pick bikes from a different bike class.
+There are about five bikes to choose from, divided into three groups; Rat, Sport, and Super.
+You start the first level with a Rat bike.
+As you progress through the levels it will become increasingly important to pick bikes from different classes.

 If you have no plans to win the Road Rash cup, you can choose the game's Thrash mode.
-The difference between this and the other mode is that there is no money involved (ie: you are not allowed to buy bikes), and you are competing against fourteen opponents.
-And if you wreck your bike or you get busted, you have to start all over again.
+The difference between this and the other mode is that there is no money involved (i.e., you are not allowed to buy bikes), and you're competing against fourteen opponents.
+And if you wreck your bike or get busted, you have to start all over again.
 Regardless of the mode you pick, you will always start in the last place.

 The remake also contains FMV movies that usually depict the outcome of the races, as well as limited songs performed by various recording artists, including Soundgarden, Therapy?, Monster Magnet, and Swervedriver.
 These songs can be changed on-the-fly via the game's options menu.

 - EA Classics releases

 - Genre: Car / motorcycle combat

 - PlayStation Greatest Hits releases